Kipmoney/BookStoreLibrary/README.md

 # BookStoreLibrary
 Creating a books review site.
-Gte the next book you want to read.
+Get the next book you want to read.